AntonioIDeTIC/AFAS-YOLOv8/README.md

 ## 📂 Dataset Access and Usage

 <p align="justify"> This study utilizes three open-access image datasets for research purposes: the FLIR ADAS, TarDAL $M{^3}FD$, and Powerline Image Dataset (PID).
-To replicate the results of this project, please download these datasets and merge them with our provided images and labels.
+To replicate this project's results, please download these datasets and merge them with our provided images and labels.
 References for downloading and citing the datasets can be found in the paper.
-All image annotation made by this research team retains their original naming convention with an additional identifier appended to ensure consistency.
+All image annotation this research team makes retains their original naming convention with an additional identifier appended to ensure consistency.
 </p>

 ### Terms and Conditions